-Although the permittee will not be required to develop a State-approved pretreatment program, any wastewater discharges to the sanitary sewer are subject to Federal, State and local regulations.
-Pursuant to Section 307 of the Clean Water Act, the permittee shall comply with all applicable Federal General Pretreatment Regulations promulgated, found in 40 CFR 403 and the State Pretreatment Requirements found in UAC R317-8-8.
+Although Oakley City does not have to develop an Approved Pretreatment Program, any wastewater discharges to the sanitary sewer are subject to Federal, State and local regulations.
+Pursuant to Section 307 of the Clean Water Act, Oakley City shall comply with all applicable Federal General Pretreatment Regulations promulgated, found in 40 CFR 403 and the State Pretreatment Requirements found in UAC R317-8.

-An industrial waste survey (IWS) is required of the permittee as stated in Part II of the permit.
-The IWS is to assess the needs of the permittee regarding pretreatment assistance.
-The IWS is required to be submitted within sixty (60) days after the issuance of the permit.
-If an Industrial User begins to discharge or an existing Industrial User changes their discharge the permittee must resubmit an IWS no later than sixty days following the introduction or change as stated in Part II of the permit.
+An industrial waste survey (IWS) is required to be updated if an Industrial User begins to discharge to the Oakley City POTW or an existing Industrial User changes their discharge.
+Oakley City must resubmit an

+IWS no later than sixty days following the introduction or change as stated in Part II of the permit.

-It is required that the permittee submit for review any local limits that are developed to the Division of Water Quality for review.
-If local limits are developed it is required that the permittee perform an annual evaluation of the need to revise or develop technically based local limits for pollutants of concern, to implement the general and specific prohibitions 40 CFR, Part 403.5(a) and Part 403.5(b).
+Oakley City is required to submit for review any local limits that are developed to the Division of Water Quality.
+If local limits are developed it is required that Oakley City perform an annual evaluation of the need to revise or develop technically based local limits for pollutants of concern, to implement the general and specific prohibitions 40 CFR, Part 403.5(a) and Part 403.5(b).
 This evaluation may indicate that present local limits are sufficiently protective, need to be revised or should be developed.